 The USF School of Law is planning to reconfigure existing space to accommodate at least six new faculty positions and better utilize facilities to create more common space for students, co-curricular programs (including law journals and centers), and for curricular initiatives such as advocacy training facilities.
 Faculty Offices: $50,000

 The Alumni Graduates Dinner is the annual gala each May that welcomes the graduating class into the ranks of the alumni.
 Hundreds of guests attend and the Alum of the Year is announced.
 These beautiful functions are made possible by the individuals and firms who underwrite the event.
 Three different levels of tax-deductible sponsorship are available, and various forms of publicity are furnished to all sponsors.

 A reunion is a wonderful time to remember and reconnect — and have a great time doing it.
 Another meaningful way to honor your time at USF School of Law is through a Reunion Class Gift.

 In the years since you graduated, you have been making your mark.
 Your legal education at USF helped shape the way you think.
 More than that, your USF experience awarded you opportunities that simply would not have been possible without your legal training, whether in the practice of law or on another chosen career path.

 In addition to reconnecting with friends and peers, you also have the opportunity to support current law students with a donation to the school.
-For the classes of 1969 and 2009, you can give towards your specific class endowed scholarships.
+You can also give towards your specific class endowed scholarships, if one exists.
 For all others celebrating a reunion year, you can make a donation to the USF Law Assembly Fund.
 Giving to the Law Assembly is a time-honored tradition, one that supports today's law students and builds on the legacy of this storied institution.
 Your gift will help fund scholarships, law clinics, internships, loan repayment assistance, and moot court competitions.
 It's an investment in and an endorsement of students who are now following in your footsteps.